 Once you’ve this confirmed, dial the following secret code in your phone dialler:

-The app will be launched when you enter the last star (*) i.e. you won’t have to press the call button.
-You can watch a video demo of this on YouTube here.
+The app will be launched when you enter the final asterisk in the code (*) i.e. you won’t have to press the call button.

 Getting the app to launch is the easy part, using it however requires some requisite knowledge.
 Suffice to say, there’s a lot of technical jargon in this mode that by saying I know very little of seems rather like an undue underestimation on my part.

 I suppose the targeted audience for this mode is the very “Engineers” it alludes to in its name.
 Still, there are some useful hardware settings that you may be familiar with.